codr7/whirlisp/README.md

       (assert (= (record-count users) 0)))))
 ```

-Next up, I would like to do something about the `new-table`-mess.
+Next up, I would like to do something about the `new-table`-mess:

 ```lisp
 (defmacro let-tables ((&rest tables) &body body)